Work to Live, Don’t Live to Work

 - The word vocation comes from Latin, and means “a calling from inside to put your voice in action.”
 This is something that we all should discover.
 We all must find the means to carry this out.

 The “Knowmads”, workers of the future

-In this changing, and increasingly complex society, a new work force has emerged which is just as interesting as it is useful.
-They’re known as “knowmads” and they contain the following characteristics.
+In this changing and increasingly complex society, a new work force has emerged which is just as interesting as it is useful.
+They’re known as “knowmads” and they have the following characteristics:

-- A “knowmad” could be a young or older person that knows that he/she has abilities that can be useful to others, and they want to share them.
+- A “knowmad” could be a young or older person that knows that he/she has abilities that can be useful to others, and wants to share them.

-- The Knowmad understands that their work is their passion, but they do it independently without needing direction or guidance.
+- The Knowmads understands that their work is their passion, but they do it independently without needing direction or guidance.